Shane Lechler: 2000

-Lechler was selected in the fifth round with the 142nd overall pick in the 2000 NFL draft.
+Lechler was selected in the fifth round (142nd overall) of the 2000 NFL draft.
 He was the only punter selected that year.

 On September 3, 2000, in the season opener against the San Diego Chargers, Lechler made his NFL debut and had a season-high 10 punts for a season-high 424 yards (42.4 average) as the Raiders won 9–6.
-During a Week 10 49–31 over the Kansas City Chiefs, he converted all seven extra-point attempts.
+During a Week 10 49–31 victory over the Kansas City Chiefs, he converted all seven extra-point attempts.
 Two weeks later against the New Orleans Saints, Lechler had four punts for 219 yards for a season-high 54.75 average in the 31–22 road victory.

-Lechler finished his rookie season with 65 punts for 2,984 yards for a 45.91 average.
+Lechler finished his rookie year with 65 punts for 2,984 yards for a 45.91 average.
 The Raiders finished atop the AFC West with a 12–4 record and qualified for the playoffs.
 He was named to the NFL All-Rookie Team and earned First Team All-Pro honors.
 Lechler made his playoff debut in the Divisional Round against the Miami Dolphins and finished the 27–0 shutout victory with five punts for 234 yards (46.8 average).
 During the AFC Championship Game against the Baltimore Ravens, Lechler had seven punts for 315 yards (45.00 average) in the 16–3 loss.